fatemafaria142/fatemafaria142/README.md

 Hi there 🙋‍♀️
-I am Fatema Tuj Johora Faria, currently working as an Application Developer (AI/ML) at [Dexian Bangladesh Ltd.](https://www.linkedin.com/company/dexiansolutions/) I completed my Bachelor's degree in Computer Science and Engineering from Ahsanullah University of Science and Technology.
+I am Fatema Tuj Johora Faria, currently working as an Application Developer (AI/ML) at [Dexian Bangladesh Ltd.](https://www.linkedin.com/company/dexiansolutions/) I obtained my Bachelor's degree in Computer Science and Engineering from Ahsanullah University of Science and Technology.

 ## **Research Interests**